CPF number

-The CPF number (/pt-BR/; short for Cadastro de Pessoas Físicas) is the Brazilian individual taxpayer registry, since its creation in 1965.
-This number is attributed by the Brazilian Federal Revenue to Brazilians and resident aliens who, directly or indirectly, pay taxes in Brazil.
-It is an 11-digit number in the format 000.000.000-00, where the last 2 numbers are check digits, generated through an arithmetic operation on the first nine digits.
+The CPF number (/pt-BR/; short for Cadastro de Pessoas Físicas) is the Brazilian individual taxpayer register since its creation in 1965.
+A CPF number is individually assigned by the Brazilian Federal Revenue to each physical person, whether Brazilian or resident alien who, directly or indirectly, pays taxes in Brazil.
+It is an 11digit number in the format xxx.xxx.xxx-xx, where the last 2 numbers are check digits, generated through an arithmetic operation on the first nine digits.

-In May 2020, a digital version of the document was promoted for Android and iOS.
+By May 2020, a digital version of the document was available for Android and iOS with the app CPF Digital.

-In June 2020, an audit from the Tribunal de Contas da União (Federal Court of Accounts, often referred to as TCU) revealed that there were at least 12.5 million CPFs more than the total population.

-During COVID-19 pandemic the Revenue reported 223.8 million active CPFs, the problem is that, according to the Brazilian Institute of Geography and Statistics (IBGE), the Brazilian population at the time of the survey was around 211.4 million people, updated to 211.8 million at the end of August.

-Auditors revealed that there was evidence that an individual was already dead in 3.3 million valid entries and more than 78,000 active CPFs of people over 110 years old.
-International surveys show that there are only 29 people in this age group in the world – and only one lives in Brazil.
+In June 2020, during the COVID-19 pandemic, an audit made by the Tribunal de Contas da União (Federal Court of Accounts); TCU) revealed that there were at least 12.5 million more CPFs (Note: active entries, that is) than the total population.
+Auditors revealed that in 3.3 million valid entries there was evidence that the individual was already dead.
+The 2020 audit found more than 78,000 active CPFs of people over 110 years old, while international surveys report that there were only 29 people in this age group in the world by then.

-During the COVID-19 pandemic, all requests for CPF from new foreign residents are being taken virtually.
+During the COVID-19 pandemic, all requests for CPF from new foreign residents were taken virtually.